somnambulist-tech/domain/docs/domain-events.md

 a role was added to the user.

-This does necessitate some changes to how you typically work with entities and Doctrine in that you should remove setters and nullable constructor arguments.
-Instead you will need to manage changes to you entity through specific methods, for example:
+This does necessitate some changes to how you typically work with entities and Doctrine in that you should remove setters and nullable constructor arguments; instead you will need to manage changes to your entity through specific methods, for example:

  * completeOrder()
  * updatePermissions()